Hohenschwangau Castle

 Note: You cannot take any photographs inside Hohenschwangau Castle

-The Gardens of Hohenschwangau Castle
+The Gardens Of Hohenschwangau

 The garden’s highlight is the swan fountain encased in the multi-layered circular bush.